The Next Generation

 Listen to what course participants at the Intensive Policy Course (16 - 20 July), "Multilateral Verification, Collective Security: The Contribution of the CTBT", had to say about their experience.

-Click the image below to view image galleries from past CDI courses including the Introductory Course, Advanced Science Course and CTBT Intensive Policy Course.
+Click the image below to view image galleries from past CTBT courses, including the Diplomacy and Public Policy Courses, the Advanced Science Courses and the CTBT Academic Fora.